PowerShell/ProjectMercury/shell/README.md

 - Shell integration (deep integration with the command-line shell. **not-yet-started**)
 - Configuration (colors, key bindings, and etc. **not-yet-started**)

-### ShellCopilot.App
+### AISH.App

-This is a thin wrapper over `ShellCopilot.Kernel` to create an EXE.
+This is a thin wrapper over `AISH.Kernel` to create an EXE.
-The initial idea is to make `ShellCopilot.Kernel` a library, so it can be used/hosted by other applications.
+The initial idea is to make `AISH.Kernel` a library, so it can be used/hosted by other applications.
-We can easily merge this into `ShellCopilot.Kernel` if this idea no longer make sense.
+We can easily merge this into `AISH.Kernel` if this idea no longer make sense.